Hot products, big profits

 Direct-to-garment (DTG) printing

-Think of DTG like an inkjet printer for clothes.
+Think of DTG as an inkjet printer for clothes.
 Your design is printed directly onto the fabric – no transfer paper, no heat press gymnastics.
-It’s best for 100% cotton t-shirts or high-cotton blends, and ideal for super detailed or colorful designs.
+Best for 100% cotton t-shirts or high-cotton blends, and ideal for detailed or colorful designs.
+The result?
+Vibrant prints that feel soft, not plasticky.

 Direct-to-film (DTF) printing